 But as I focused on my career and my startups, it was something I put on the backburner.

-Finally becoming Accidentally Retired allowed me to take the time to educate myself, diversify our investments, and shift cash we were holding on the sidelines into something that could generate passive income stream.
+Becoming Accidentally Retired allowed me to take the time to educate myself, diversify our investments, and shift cash we were holding on the sidelines into something that could generate passive income stream.

 There are so many reasons why investing in real estate makes sense: